All About The Personal Finance Basics

 You need to take steps to protect your money and your future income.
 Disability insurance provides the greatest asset- the ability to earn an income despite an inability to work.

-Managing your money well also means getting unbiased personal finance basics advice which is in your best interests and protecting money from taxes.
+Managing your money well also means getting unbiased personal finance basics advice that is in your best interests and protecting money from taxes.
 Earn money through well-timed investments.

-Better financial decision making involves being proactive about best ways to manage your budget and boost your earning potential like a true professional.
+Better financial decision-making involves being proactive about the best ways to manage your budget and boost your earning potential like a true professional.

 9. Chart Growth through a Financial Calendar

-You need to have an ultimate financial calendar which can plot out important to-do items for money management.
-Just as your car needs a tune-up, so do your personal finances basics.
+You need to have an ultimate financial calendar that can plot out important to-do items for money management.
+Just as your car needs a tune-up, so do the basics of your personal finances.
 Neglecting to schedule the important dos and don’ts can serve to create a mismatch between financial goals and actions.

 10. Basic Financial Knowledge is Vital